davidrichards/learn_terraform/README.md

 I'm going to be using a GPU on AWS for training my code.
 That means I'll create local port forwarding over SSH to connect port 8888 to a P2 instance that is ideal for building a deep learning module.
 In order to use a P2 instance, a limit increase must be setup.
 That's been done with [Case ID 6728534471](https://console.aws.amazon.com/support/cases#/6728534471/en).

 As I work through more of the Terraform documentation, I'll keep this in mind so I know how to store/use/lookup whatever I need.

+## Dependencies

+I created a separate directory for the dependencies, because I wanted to compare and think about things.
+This is not normal practice.
+Git is enough for that.
+Also, the `terraform init` command must be called in the new directory, which brings down a binary file for the provider.
+For AWS, that's 158M.
+Also, this confirms that I was right to ignore the `.terraform` directory in git.

+There was an error setting up the Elastic IP address, which I think is tied to the permissions granted a data scientist with the I AM role I used, as that is not what a data scientist typically does.
+Either way, I destroyed the instances and left a clean slate once I got that far.

+## Questions

+* How can I stop or hybernate instances from Terraform?
+* How can I interpret state to mean, "all shut down, you can go home now?"
+* How can I integrate cost management and limitations with my practice?